rdpmakers/freeroot-KVM/README.md

 ## Credits

-me myself editing this script. but the original project was maintained bt:
+me myself editing this script. but the original project was maintained by:

 Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
 This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code